pearlmam/Pyro5/docs/source/tipstricks.rst

    would require a mapping to the appropriate Java or .NET type)

+.. sidebar:: msgpack + Numpy

+    *msgpack-numpy* (https://pypi.org/project/msgpack-numpy/) 'provides encoding and decoding routines that enable the serialization and deserialization of numerical and array data types provided by numpy using the highly efficient msgpack format'.
+    Pyro5 supports msgpack as serializer, so using that together with this library may solve the Numpy data serialization issues.

 If you still want to use numpy with Pyro, you'll have to convert the data to standard Python datatypes before using them in Pyro.
 So instead of just ``na = numpy.array(...); return na;``, use this instead:  ``return na.tolist()``.
 Or perhaps even ``return array.array('i', na)`` (serpent understands ``array.array`` just fine).